abhiyaligar/Password-Manager-With-Backend/README.md

 ## Features

 * **Save, edit, and delete passwords:** Users can add new passwords, update existing ones, and delete them as needed.
-* **Generate strong passwords:** The application can generate strong passwords for users.
-* **Secure password storage:** Passwords are stored in the database using encryption.
 * **User-friendly interface:** The interface is designed to be easy to use and intuitive.

 ## Technologies Used